yucongkoo/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

+## Adding a customer

+**Adding a customer to the contact book**

+Prerequisites: -

+1. Test case: `add n/Joshua p/1234-5678 e/opqr@gmail.com`<br>
+   Expected: Customer of name `Joshua` with the above details is added

+1. Test case: `add n/Joshua p/1234-5678 e/opqr@gmail.com a/1A Kent Ridge Rd t/morning person`<br>
+   Expected: Customer of name `Joshua` with the above details is added

+1. Test case: `add n/Joshua`<br>
+   Expected: No customer is added.
+Error message is thrown indicating that compulsory field `p/` and `e/` are missing

+1. Test case: `add n/Joshua p/acaf e/abcdeg@gmail.com`<br>
+   Expected: No customer is added.
+Error message is thrown indicating that `<phone number>` format is incorrect

+1. Test case: `add `<br>
+   Expected: No customer is added.
+Error message is thrown indicating format for `add` command is wrong

-## Deleting a person
+## Deleting a customer

-**Deleting a person while all persons are being shown**
+**Deleting a customer while all customers are being shown**

-Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Prerequisites: List all customers using the `list` command.
+Multiple customers in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No customer is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.